Skips-Scramble/stochastic-finances/README.md

 - Navigate to where the repo is
 - Then execute `poetry run code .`

+### Poetry
+Add packages
+  - `poetry add <package name>`
+    - This will automatically choose the right version for you
+  - This will rebuild for you as well

 ### Ruff
 We are using ruff as our formatter and linter
 - [Getting Started](https://docs.astral.sh/ruff/tutorial/#getting-started)